-Upon the closing of the Apollo Transaction, ABC, ABC LP and Alpha Holdings entered into amended and restated investors' rights agreement (the "Amended and Restated Investors' Rights Agreement"), amending and restating the investor rights agreement dated February 22, 2021 between ABC and ABC LP, which was entered into in connection with the closing of the IPO.
+Upon the closing of the Apollo Transaction, ABC, ABC LP and Alpha Holdings entered into an amended and restated investors' rights agreement (the "Amended and Restated Investors' Rights Agreement"), amending and restating the investor rights agreement dated February 22, 2021 between ABC and ABC LP, which was entered into in connection with the closing of the IPO.
 The Amended and Restated Investors' Rights Agreement provides Alpha Holdings and ABC LP with, among other things, certain Director nomination rights, registration rights, pre-emptive rights and information right.
+Effective upon the closing of the Oaktree Transaction and pursuant to the terms of the Oaktree Purchase Agreement, ABC LP assigned to OPPS XI its rights under the Amended and Restated Investor Rights Agreement, including the right to nominate individuals to the Board and its committees pursuant to the terms of the Amended and Restated Investor Rights Agreement.

-The Amended and Restated Investors' Rights Agreement provides that Alpha Holdings (including its permitted affiliates) will initially be entitled to nominate five of our nine Directors and will continue to be entitled to nominate such number of our Directors for so long as it owns, controls or directs at least 50% or more of our outstanding Common Shares (on a non-diluted basis), provided that the number will be reduced:
+The Amended and Restated Investors' Rights Agreement provides that Alpha Holdings (including its permitted affiliates) is initially entitled to nominate five (5) of our nine (9) Directors and will continue to be entitled to nominate such number of our Directors for so long as it owns, controls or directs at least 50% or more of our outstanding Common Shares (on a non-diluted basis), provided that the number will be reduced:

-- (a) to four Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 50% but 30% or more of the outstanding Common Shares (on a non-diluted basis); - (b) to three Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 30% but 20% or more of the outstanding Common Shares (on a non-diluted basis); - (c) to two Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 20% but 10% or more of the outstanding Common Shares (on a nondiluted basis); - (d) to one Director for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 10% but 5% or more of the outstanding Common Shares (on a non-diluted basis); and - (e) no Directors once Alpha Holdings (including its permitted affiliates), owns, controls or directs less than 5% of the outstanding Common Shares (on a non-diluted basis).
+- (a) to four (4) Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 50% but 30% or more of the outstanding Common Shares (on a non-diluted basis); - (b) to three (3) Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 30% but 20% or more of the outstanding Common Shares (on a non-diluted basis); - (c) to two (2) Directors for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 20% but 10% or more of the outstanding Common Shares (on a non-diluted basis); - (d) to one (1) Director for so long as Alpha Holdings (including its permitted affiliates) owns, controls or directs less than 10% but 5% or more of the outstanding Common Shares (on a non-diluted basis); and - (e) no Directors once Alpha Holdings (including its permitted affiliates), owns, controls or directs less than 5% of the outstanding Common Shares (on a non-diluted basis).

-The Amended and Restated Investors' Rights Agreement also provides that ABC LP (including its permitted affiliates) will initially be entitled to nominate three of our nine Directors and will continue to be entitled to nominate such number of our Directors for so long as it owns, controls or directs at least 20% or more of our outstanding Common Shares (on a non-diluted basis), provided that the number will be reduced:
+The Amended and Restated Investors' Rights Agreement also provides that OPPS XI (including its permitted affiliates), following the assignment of ABC LP's rights to OPPS XI in connection with the closing of the Oaktree Transaction, is initially entitled to nominate three (3) of our nine (9) Directors and will continue to be entitled to nominate such number of our Directors for so long as it owns, controls or directs at least 20% or more of our outstanding Common Shares (on a non-diluted basis), provided that the number will be reduced:

-- (a) to two Directors for so long as ABC LP (including its permitted affiliates) owns, controls or directs less than 20% but 10% or more of the outstanding Common Shares (on a non-diluted basis); - (b) to one Director for so long as ABC LP (including its permitted affiliates) owns, controls or directs less than 10% but 5% or more of the outstanding Common Shares (on a non-diluted basis); and - (c) to no Directors for once ABC LP (including its permitted affiliates) owns, controls or directs less than 5% of the outstanding Common Shares (on a non-diluted basis).
+- (a) to two (2) Directors for so long as ABC LP (including its permitted affiliates) owns, controls or directs less than 20% but 10% or more of the outstanding Common Shares (on a non-diluted basis); - (b) to one (1) Director for so long as ABC LP (including its permitted affiliates) owns, controls or directs less than 10% but 5% or more of the outstanding Common Shares (on a non-diluted basis); and - (c) to no Directors for once ABC LP (including its permitted affiliates) owns, controls or directs less than 5% of the outstanding Common Shares (on a non-diluted basis).